ketbraDirac/PyImageTool/README.md

 # PyImageTool
-Visualization for 2D and 3D data
+Visualization for 2D and 3D data.

+Works on Windows with Python 3.
+No promises for other OS or Python 2.